2.5. Automatic Differentiation¶ Open the notebook in SageMaker Studio Lab

 <tf.Tensor: shape=(4,), dtype=float32, numpy=array([0., 1., 2., 3.], dtype=float32)>

 Before we calculate the gradient of \(y\) with respect to \(\mathbf{x}\), we need a place to store it.
-In general, we avoid allocating new memory every time we take a derivative because deep learning requires successively computing derivatives with respect to the same parameters thousands or millions of times, and we might risk running out of memory.
-Note that the gradient of a scalar-valued function with respect to a vector \(\mathbf{x}\) is vector-valued and has the same shape as \(\mathbf{x}\).
+In general, we avoid allocating new memory every time we take a derivative because deep learning requires successively computing derivatives with respect to the same parameters a great many times, and we might risk running out of memory.
+Note that the gradient of a scalar-valued function with respect to a vector \(\mathbf{x}\) is vector-valued with the same shape as \(\mathbf{x}\).

 x = tf.Variable(x)